ttscoff/Slogger/README.md

     - image_filename_is_title: should be set to true or false.
 If true, it will use the base filename (without extension) as the title of images imported individually.
     - date_format and time_format should be set to your preferred style (strftime)

-5. Edit additional configuration options for any plugins defined.
+6. Edit additional configuration options for any plugins defined.
 The config file is formatted as YAML, and your options need to conform to that syntax.
 For the most part, you can just maintain the formatting (quotes, dashes, brackets, etc.) of the default settings when updating.
+    - **Note:** Some plugins have options that will be filled in automatically.
+For example, the Twitter plugin requires you to log in on the command line and enter a PIN, after which it completes the authorization and saves your token to the configuration.
+If you install a plugin which requires oAuth, be sure to run Slogger from the command line with "./slogger -o plugin_name" once to complete the login procedure and save your credentials.
-6. Next time you run `./slogger`, it will execute the enabled and configured plugins and generate your journal entries.
+7. Next time you run `./slogger`, it will execute the enabled and configured plugins and generate your journal entries.

 ## Usage ##